 - Domestic ass, including mules, burros, and donkeys

 - Domestic horse

-- Domestic swine, but not including Wild Boars or free-living wild pigs or swine
+- Domestic swine, but not including captive European wild hog or free-living wild pigs or swine

 - Dromedary Camel

 - Domestic yak